Luigiverderio/Luigiverderio/README.md

 ### Hey all!
 Welcome to my profile👋

-- 📖 learning JavaScript and PHP
-- ✈️ Studing for INSTITUTO TECNOLÓGICO DE AÉRONAUTICA (ITA)
+in progress to join at INSTITUTO TECNOLÓGICO DE AÉRONAUTICA (ITA)